pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 subtitle: Aug 28 - Sept 7, 2023
 image: "/uploads/expedition_africa_pie_02.jpg"
 starting_date: 2020-12-31T23:00:00.000+00:00
-introduction_html: "</p><p>AUGUST 28 - SEPTEMBER 7, 2023</p><p>ONLY 2 MORE SEATS AVAILABLE
+introduction_html: "</p><p>AUGUST 28 - SEPTEMBER 7, 2023</p><p>1 MORE SEAT LEFT!</p><p>I'm
-  ON THIS EXPEDITION!</p><p>I'm incredibly stoked to launch a brand-new photography expedition to one of the most special corners of Africa: Zambia!
+  incredibly stoked to launch a brand-new photography expedition to one of the most special corners of Africa: Zambia!
 A journey that takes you back in time, to the nostalgic essentials of a true African safari.
 An expedition like no other, with a wide variety of vehicle safaris, walking safaris, canoe safaris and boat safaris.
   Get ready for a wild adventure! &nbsp;</p><p>Scroll down to read the full itinerary.
   All images you see below are taken on previous visits to the very same 3 camps.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/Q2ifFntqTDgvVWPt6
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION